Millennials: Europe

 At first, falling fertility is due to urbanization and decreased infant mortality rates, which diminished the benefits and increased the costs of raising children.
 In other words, it became more economically sensible to invest more in fewer children, as economist Gary Becker argued.
 (This is the first demographic transition.)
 Falling fertility then came from attitudinal shifts.
 By the 1960s, people began moving from traditional and communal values towards more expressive and individualistic outlooks due to access to and aspiration of higher education, and to the spread of lifestyle values once practiced only by a tiny minority of cultural elites.
 (This is the second demographic transition.)
 Although the momentous cultural changes of the 1960s leveled off by the 1990s, the social and cultural environment of the very late twentieth-century was quite different from that of the 1950s.
 Such changes in values have had a major effect on fertility.
 Member states of the European Economic Community saw a steady increase in not just divorce and out-of-wedlock births between 1960 and 1985 but also falling fertility rates.
-In 1981, a survey of countries across the industrialized world found that while more than half of people aged 65 and over thought that women needed children to be fulfilled, only 35% of those between the ages of 15 to 24 (younger Baby Boomers and older Generation X) agreed.
+In 1981, a survey of countries across the industrialized world found that while more than half of people aged 65 and over thought that women needed children to be fulfilled, only 35% of those between the ages of 15 and 24 (younger Baby Boomers and older Generation X) agreed.
 In the early 1980s, East Germany, West Germany, Denmark, and the Channel Islands had some of the world's lowest fertility rates.

 At the start of the twenty-first century, Europe suffers from an aging population.
 This problem is especially acute in Eastern Europe, whereas in Western Europe, it is alleviated by international immigration.
 In addition, an increasing number of children born in Europe has been born to non-European parents.
 Because children of immigrants in Europe tend to be about as religious as they are, this could slow the decline of religion (or the growth of secularism) in the continent as the twenty-first century progresses.
 In the United Kingdom, the number of foreign-born residents stood at 6% of the population in 1991.
 Immigration subsequently surged and has not fallen since (as of 2018).
 Research by the demographers and political scientists Eric Kaufmann, Roger Eatwell, and Matthew Goodwin suggest that such a fast ethno-demographic change is one of the key reasons behind public backlash in the form of national populism across the rich liberal democracies, an example of which is the 2016 United Kingdom European Union membership referendum (Brexit).